Geeksfino/finclip-agent/README.md

 This will start the Vite development server at `http://localhost:5173`.

-Point your browser to `http://localhost:5173` to see the chat widget.
+Point your browser to `http://localhost:5173` to see the chat widget, or access the examples at `http://localhost:5173/examples/`.

+The chat widget includes advanced features such as:
+- Message deduplication to prevent duplicate responses from streaming servers
+- Configurable backend URLs for API and streaming servers
+- CORS handling for cross-origin requests with proper credentials management
+- Error handling for network and server issues
+- Standalone mode for full-page chat experience

 ### Accessing the Chat Frontend Without Development Server